teekaytech/Weather-App/README.md

 - If you're running Windows Operating System, open your command prompt.
 On Linux, Open your terminal.
 - Change the current working directory to the location where you want the cloned directory to be made.
 Leave as it is if the current location is where you want the project to be.
 - Type `git clone`, and then paste the URL you copied in Step 3.<br>
-  `$ git clone https://github.com/teekaytech/Weather-App.git` <em>Press Enter key</em><br>
+  `git clone https://github.com/teekaytech/Weather-App.git` <em>Press Enter key</em><br>
 - Press Enter.
 Your local copy will be created.
+- Checkout to the feature branch: <br>
+  `git checkout tracker-feature`
+- Install the app dependencies and packages with `npm install` command
+- Open a live server that allows you to test the app from your browser with `npm start`.

-Please Note that you must have github installed on your PC, this can be done [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03).
+Please Note that you must have [GitHub](https://gist.github.com/derhuerst/1b15ff4652a867391f03) and [NPM/Node](https://nodejs.org/en/download/) installed on your PC.

 ### Prerequisites